Bridge on the River Kwai & the Death Railway

 River Kwai Rail Tracks

-You can take a day trip from Bangkok to Kanchanaburi either by train, bus or with a group tour to explore the Death Railway and the Bridge on the River Kwai, Hellfire Pass and the other historical sites.
+You can take a day trip from Bangkok to Kanchanaburi, either by train, bus or with a group tour to explore the Death Railway and the Bridge on the River Kwai, Hellfire Pass and other historical sights around Kanchanaburi.

-However the best way to see the sights of Kanchanaburi and the Bridge on the River Kwai is with a guided tour; if you choose to take a guided tour we highly recommend you contact Easy Day Thailand.
+The best way to see the sights of Kanchanaburi and the Bridge on the River Kwai is on a private guided tour.

-• 7:00am – Your Guide will pick you up from your hotel in Bangkok for the 2 hour journey to Kanchanaburi by mini bus
+• Your Guide will pick you up from your hotel in Bangkok for the 2 hour journey to Kanchanaburi.

-• 9:00am – Visit the War Museum, where you will view prisoner of war living quarters, with photos and physical memorabilia from World War II
+• Visit the Burmese Railway Museum, where you will view prisoner of war living quarters, with photos and physical memorabilia from World War II.

-• 9:30am – Continue on to the Kanchanaburi War Cemetery, where the remains of 6,982 war prisoners who lost their lives during the construction of the Bridge over the River Kwai and the Death railway
+• Visit the Kanchanaburi War Cemetery, where the remains of 6,982 war prisoners who lost their lives during the construction of the Bridge over the River Kwai and the Death railway

-• 10:45am – Train ride on Death Railway through magnificent scenery, passing over the original wooden viaduct constructed by Allied POWs
+• Train ride on the Death Railway through magnificent scenery, passing over the original wooden viaduct constructed by Allied POWs

-• 13:30pm – Visit Kra Sae Cave, this cave provided shelter for the prisoners of war during construction the Bridge
+• Explore Kra Sae Cave, this cave provided shelter for the prisoners of war during construction the Bridge.

 Private River Kwai Tour inclusions